-So along my journey I started noticing a pendulum swing in in my heart in this matter — a subtle attitude shift.
-I never stopped believing God can heal, but didn’t quite know how to pray with people.
+So along my journey, I started noticing a pendulum swing in my heart in this matter — a subtle attitude shift.
+I never stopped believing in God’s power to overcome any situation but didn’t quite know how to pray with people.
 With integrity.
 With a deep conviction.
 If I’m honest, it got to the point where I prayed, and hoped something would happen, but didn’t really think it would.
 I knew I didn’t want to live in that space either.

-So I continued my journey listening to podcasts, reading books and contemplating verses in the New Testament that talk about healing and the prayer of faith (James 5).
+So I continued my journey by listening to podcasts, reading books, and contemplating verses in the New Testament that talk about God’s power, be that healing or anything else supernatural, and the prayer of faith (James 5).
 I got a “LIGHT BULB” moment at some point in the journey when I was thinking about 2 Corinthians 12:8.
-In this verse Paul says that he prayed 3 times for “healing” for himself.
-On the third time God answered, “My grace is sufficient for you.”
-I started to wonder: if God had not answered Paul would he have stopped praying?
+In this verse, Paul says that he prayed 3 times for “healing” for himself.
+On the third time, God answered, “My grace is sufficient for you.”
+I started to wonder: if God had not answered Paul, would he have stopped praying?
 I think he would have kept praying.
-He would have continued to bring his request before God and asking, with confidence and humility, for God to answer his prayer.
+He would have continued to bring his request before God and asked, with confidence and humility, for God to answer his prayer.
 (There are a lot of theories on what Paul’s “thorn in the flesh” was.
-Whether it was something physical or something else entirely, the fact remains he pleaded with the Lord and the Lord said “my grace is sufficient for you.”
+Whether it was something physical or something else entirely, the fact remains he pleaded with the Lord, and the Lord said, “my grace is sufficient for you.”
 In other words, “no.” God was using this thorn to do something in Paul’s life.)

 This epiphany has led me to a place, I hope, of balance.
 I now can pray with integrity and passion for a person’s healing — and keep praying with passion every time.
 And if God tells me my grace is sufficient in this area, I begin to pray for strength and grace in the trial, knowing He has a different plan.
 In this way, I’m not working against something God is trying to do.
 I’m partnering with God to see His Kingdom come.